-The climate change section of this report includes measurements of changing climatic and related oceanic conditions in the geographic areas that the Western Pacific Regional Fishery Management Council has jurisdiction.
-In developing this section, the Council relied on a number of recent reports conducted in the context of the U.S. National Climate Assessment including the 2012 Pacific Islands Regional Climate Assessment as well as the 'Ocean and Coasts' chapter of the 2014 Pilot Indicator Systems report prepared by the National Climate Assessment and Development Advisory Committee.
-The primary goal for selecting the climatic indicators used in this report is to provide fisheries-related communities, resource managers, and businesses with climate-related situational awareness.
-In this context, indicators were selected to be fishery-relevant, be informative, build intuition about current conditions in light of changing climate, provide historical context, and distinguish patterns and trends.
+The climate change section of this report includes indicators of current and changing climate and related oceanic conditions in the geographic areas for which the Council has jurisdiction.
+In developing this section, the Council relied on a number of recent reports conducted in the context of the U.S. National Climate Assessment including, most notably, the 2012 Pacific Islands Regional Climate Assessment and the 'Ocean and Coasts' chapter of the 2014 report on a Pilot Indicator System prepared by the National Climate Assessment and Development Advisory Committee.
+The primary goal for selecting the indicators used in this report is to provide fisheries-related communities, resource managers, and businesses with climate-related situational awareness.
+In this context, indicators were selected to be fisheries relevant and informative, build intuition about current conditions considering changing climate, provide historical context, and recognize patterns and trends.

-The trend of atmospheric concentration of carbon dioxide (CO_2), for example, is increasing exponentially with a time series maximum at 409 ppm.
-Since 1989, the oceanic pH at Station Aloha in Hawaii has shown a significant linear decrease of -0.0389 pH units, or roughly a 9.4% increase in acidity ([H+]).
-The Oceanic Niño Index, which is a measure of the El Niño - Southern Oscillation (ENSO) phase, was mostly neutral in 2018, but the Pacific Decadal Oscillation (PDO) was positive (i.e., warm) for most of the year.
-The Accumulated Cyclone Energy (ACE) Index (x 104 kt2) was well above the 30-year mean in both the Central and Eastern North Pacific.
-The Central North Pacific had six named storms where all six became hurricanes and three became major, while the Eastern North Pacific had 23 named storms where 13 became hurricanes and 10 became major hurricanes.
-The mean sea surface temperature (SST) data from the PRIAs showed annual anomalies that were slightly hotter than average.
-After a major heat stress events in 2015 and 2016 in all three virtual stations, the Northern Line Island virtual station showed a minor coral thermal stress exposure event in 2018 that reached nearly five degree heating weeks (DHW).
-The chlorophyll-a concentrations around the PRIAs were approximately in line with previous climatological ranges, while the precipitation anomalies were slightly positive.
-Sea level rise is roughly 0.75 mm/year on Johnston Atoll and 2.1 mm/year on Wake Island.
+The trend of atmospheric concentration of carbon dioxide (CO2) is increasing exponentially with a time series maximum at 411 ppm in 2019.
+Since 1989, the oceanic pH at Station ALOHA in Hawaii has shown a significant linear decrease of -0.0401 pH units, or roughly a 9.7% increase in acidity ([H+]).
+The Oceanic Niño Index, which is a measure of the El Niño - Southern Oscillation (ENSO) phase, transitioned from a weak El Niño to neutral conditions in 2019.
+The Pacific Decadal Oscillation (PDO) was nearly evenly split between values that were slightly negative and values that were slightly positive over the course of 2019.
+The Accumulated Cyclone Energy (ACE) Index was slightly below the 30-year mean in the Eastern North Pacific and was average in the Central North Pacific.
+The mean sea surface temperature (SST) data from the PRIAs had annual anomalies that were slightly warmer than average.
+After a major heat stress events in 2015 and 2016 that were relevant to coral bleaching, another heat stress event was experienced in 2019 excluding Wake Island where the event was minor.
+The chlorophyll-a concentrations around the PRIAs were approximately in line with previous climatological ranges, while the precipitation anomalies were slightly positive in the beginning of 2019 before becoming negative at the end of the year.
+Sea level rise is approximately 0.75 mm/year on Johnston Atoll and 2.1 mm/year on Wake Island.

-The effective fish habitat (EFH) section of the 2018 Annual SAFE Report for the PRIA FEP includes responses to previous Council recommendations regarding EFH, habitat use by MUS in the PRIAs, trends in habitat conditions, and cumulative impacts on EFH.
+The essential fish habitat (EFH) section of the 2019 annual SAFE report for the PRIA FEP includes responses to previous Council recommendations regarding EFH, habitat use by management unit species (MUS) in the PRIAs, trends in habitat conditions, and cumulative impacts on EFH.
 Guidelines also require a report on the condition of the habitat; mapping progress and benthic cover are included as preliminary indicators pending development of habitat condition indicators for the PRIAs not otherwise represented in other sections of this report.
-The mean percent cover of live coral, macroalgae, and crustose coralline algae from RAMP sites collected from towed-diver surveys in the PRIA are also presented for the available years between 2001 and 2016.
+The mean percent cover of live coral, macroalgae, and crustose coralline algae from RAMP sites collected from towed-diver surveys in the PRIAs are also presented for the available years between 2001 and 2016.
 Levels of available EFH information are summarized for bottomfish, crustacean, and precious coral MUS.
-An EFH review of CREMUS has not been undertaken, as the Council recently completed its process incorporating certain CREMUS into the ecosystem component species (ECS) classification that does not require EFH designations.
-The Annual SAFE Report also addresses any Council directives toward its Plan Team, though there were no directives in 2018 for the PRIAs.
+There were no Council directives to the Plan Team in 2019 associated with EFH for the PRIAs.

-The marine planning section of the 2018 annual SAFE report tracks activities with multi-year planning horizons and begins to monitor the cumulative impact of established facilities.
-The
+The marine planning section of the annual SAFE report for the PRIA FEP tracks activities with multi-year planning horizons and begins to monitor the cumulative impact of established facilities.
+The Pacific Islands Marine National Monument (PIMNM) remains intact around the islands and atolls of the PRIAs.
+No new ocean activities with multi-year planning horizons were identified for the PRIAs in 2019.